scylladb/scylladb/docs/alternator/alternator.md

 A default write isolation policy **must** be chosen using the `--alternator-write-isolation` configuration option.
-Additionally, the write isolation policy for a specific table can be overriden by tagging the table (at CreateTable time, or any time later with TagResource) with the key `system:write_isolation`, and one of the following values:
+Additionally, the write isolation policy for a specific table can be overridden by tagging the table (at CreateTable time, or any time later with TagResource) with the key `system:write_isolation`, and one of the following values: